Tracy Caldwell Dyson: Other activities

-Caldwell Dyson is a private pilot and conversational in American Sign Language (ASL) and Russian.
+Caldwell Dyson is a private pilot.
+She is conversational in American Sign Language and Russian.

 She is also the lead vocalist for the all-astronaut band Max Q.

 In 2011, Caldwell Dyson served as the guest judge on a space-themed episode of the Food Network show Cupcake Wars.
 She appeared on Episode 3 of MasterChef Junior Season 4.

-Caldwell Dyson also advised Jessica Chastain when the actress was preparing to appear as an astronaut and mission commander in the 2015 movie The Martian.
+Caldwell Dyson advised Jessica Chastain when the actress was preparing to appear as an astronaut and mission commander in the 2015 movie The Martian.
 Chastain said she was very inspired by Caldwell Dyson.

-Caldwell Dyson belongs to the Sigma Xi Research Society and the American Chemical Society.
+Caldwell Dyson is a member of Sigma Xi Research Society and the American Chemical Society.